CompositionalIT/SAFE-Configuration-Example/ASP.NET Core Config Blog.md

 1. Key Vault References

-    If we are hosted on Azure we can use [Key Vault References](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references) to define slot-level environment variables, which in turn reference values stored in our Key Vault.
+    If we are hosted on Azure we can use [Key Vault References](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references) to define slot-level Application Settings, which in turn reference values stored in our Key Vault.

-    This is acheived by setting a specially formatted string as the Environment Variable value, which links it to the appropriate Key Vault entry:
+    This is acheived by setting a specially formatted string as the setting's value, which links it to the appropriate Key Vault entry:

     ```@Microsoft.KeyVault(VaultName={keyvault name};SecretName={secret name};SecretVersion={version guid})```